How to Knit a Tea Cosy

 How to Make it...

-This design is made up of 2 knitted pieces oversewn together, with an optional removable accessory of your choice.
+This design is made up of 2 knitted pieces oversewn together.
+It would go well with any optional removable accessory of your choice, such as the knitted fuchsias.

 Main Piece